leonardohcl/GCC-Toolkit/README.md

 ## Fractal Features
 Fractal geometry was defined to measure complex shapes and some values of it can be useful to describe an image content.
-At [training_exemple.py](https://github.com/leonardohcl/Image-Feature-Extraction-Tools/blob/main/training_example.py)
+At [fractal_extraction_example.py](https://github.com/leonardohcl/Image-Feature-Extraction-Tools/blob/main/fractal_extraction_example.py) there's a simple example on how to obtain Lacunarity and Fractal Dimension, both fractal features, for an image or set of images.
+The technique applied uses the gliding box algorithm with chessboard distance.

  ### Performance issues